neondatabase/website/content/docs/connect/connectivity-issues.md

 ### Libraries

-Clients from the [list of drivers](https://wiki.postgresql.org/wiki/List_of_drivers) on the PostgreSQL community wiki that use your system's `libpq` library should work if your `libpq` version is >= 14.
+Clients on the [list of drivers](https://wiki.postgresql.org/wiki/List_of_drivers) on the PostgreSQL community wiki that use your system's `libpq` library should work if your `libpq` version is >= 14.

-The following drivers have been tested for SNI support:
+Neon has tested the following drivers for SNI support:

 | Driver            | Language    | SNI Support | Notes                                                                                                                                             |
 | ----------------- | ----------- | -------------|-------------------------------------------------------------------------------------------------------------------------------------------------- |